|

 Bikes are tough but you greatly increase the chance of problems and

 rapid wear if you beat them.
-Its much better and youll enjoy
+Its much better and youll

-roots, rocks, glass, oil spots, etc.
+ruts, roots, rocks, glass, oil spots, etc.

 Some of these things cant be avoided.
 And riding off road, you

 have to ride over obstacles all the time.
-But there are ways to do it,
+But there are ways to do

-every time you spot objects you cant ride around, youll
+do this every time you spot objects you cant ride around, youll

 protect the frame, fork, wheels and components.